logiqai/docs/logiq-ui-configuration/single-sign-on-configuration.md

 This will open a new tab.
 Here take note of the following information.
-This is **needed to configure LOGIQ.**&#x20;
+This is **needed to configure Apica Ascent.**&#x20;